 Helmets are not only visual accessories.
 Most of them are made of shock-absorbing materials that help prevent any serious injuries to the cyclist’s head.

-If you have been involved in a bicycle accident, get in touch with Philadelphia bike accident lawyers as quickly as you can.
+If you have been involved in a bicycle accident, get in touch with Philadelphia bicycle accident lawyers as quickly as you can.
 They will help evaluate your case, and provide you with information on what you can do next.
 If found to be a victim, you may be able to recover some of your damages, including your:

 - Medical bills